aaaaaa123456789/libplum/docs/functions.md

 This function, together with [`plum_load_image`](#plum_load_image), implements most of the library's functionality.
-This function will write out an image's data, in the format indicated by its `type` member; this is the only use of that member, and therefore, the way the user can choose the format in which image data is generated.
+This function will write out an image's data, in the format indicated by its `type` member; this is the only use of that member after an image has been loaded, and therefore, the way the user can choose the format in which image data is generated.

 The image data can be written out to a memory buffer, a file, an automatically-allocated buffer in a [`plum_buffer`][buffer] struct, or through a user-defined callback; see the [Loading and storing modes][loading-modes]